AlinaVozna/clingowl/README.md

 # clingowl

-# ASP–OWL Integration with OWLAPY, Clingo, and SNOMED

 This repository contains the prototype accompanying our paper on the integration of **Answer Set Programming (ASP)** with **OWL reasoning**.